Hannahville Indian Community: Reservation improvements

 In 1966, the reservation acquired electricity for the first time.
 The "Lights for Christmas Project" was a multi-agency sponsored effort.
 Agencies involved included the Upper Peninsula Committee for Area Progress (UPCAP), the Community Action Agency, the Bureau of Indian Affairs, and the Marquette Catholic Diocese.
 In December 1966, linemen from the Alger-Delta Cooperative Electric Association of Gladstone, Michigan, began running electrical lines from the Harris area (i.e., West U.S. 2) onto the Hannahville Indian Reservation.
 A team of 40 volunteer electricians from throughout the state began wiring 16 reservation homes to receive electricity.
 All 40 electricians were members of the International Brotherhood of Electricians.
 The 16 homes were completed and ready for "flipping the switch" late that evening.
 On December 23, 1966, at 3 p.m.
 EST, a few local county officials and community members watched as "hotlines" were activated at Hannahville for the first time, the cable installation completed on the same day.

-The Marquette Catholic Diocese donated the $6,000 abandonment deposit required by the Alger-Delta Cooperative Electric Association.
-Each of the 16 households to receive electricity paid the Cooperative membership fee of $5.
-During this same period, the BIA had approved a housing project for new residences in Hannahville.
-The cooperative required the deposit against the contingency that the new houses might not be built.